albertocr/kong-plugin-header-checker/README.md

-Kong - User Agent Header Checker Plugin
+Kong - Header Checker Plugin
 ==============================

 A [Kong](https://github.com/Kong/kong) plugin that checks the User-Agent header and rejects requests which does not have a User-Agent value which includes one of the configured allowed ones.